Complexity of a Projected Newton-CG Method for Optimization with Bounds: Introduction

 where $D_k$ is a symmetric positive definite matrix (with a certain structure defined below) and $P(z)$ is the projection onto the feasible set $\Omega$ in \eqref{def:O}, defined by

 The matrix $D_k$ scales the free and active parts of the gradient differently, in a way that guarantees decrease in the objective function for sufficiently small positive steplengths $\alpha_k$.
-Denoting a set of ``apparently active'' components of $x_k$ by
+Denoting a set of ``apparently-active'' components of $x_k$ by